Verifieddanny/celo-predict/README.md

 # CeloPredict

-CeloPredict is a mobile-first prediction market built on Celo Sepolia where users can:
+CeloPredict is a mobile-first prediction market built on Celo Sepolia Testnet where users can:

 - Join community pools on football and crypto
 - Stake CELO on home / draw / away outcomes